What’s

 Almost 100% of the

-oil/gas market is transacted in US dollars
+oil/gas market is transacted in US dollars.
+And, you cannot

 convert most currencies directly into Rubles.
 Banks and companies use their